tum-gis/creating-citygml-datasets/creation-guidelines/lod3-models-based-on-point-clouds.rst

 .. image:: resources/modeling/material_assignment/06.jpg
     :width: 100%

 Closing the model
 ^^^^^^^^^^^^^^^^^

-The similar steps have to be done for each new object within SketchUp.
-To assure CityGML validity each surface has to be assigned to specific CityGML configuration.
-Useful website: `sig3d.org <http://en.wiki.quality.sig3d.org/index.php/Modeling_Guide_for_3D_Objects_-_Part_2:_Modeling_of_Buildings_(LoD1,_LoD2,_LoD3)>`_
+The steps for an assignment to CityGML and eventually for a material assignment have to be done for each new object within SketchUp.

 .. image:: resources/modeling/closing/01.jpg
     :width: 100%

-Having all objects created and assigned, you can now collect them into one Building object by selecting all items and grouping them.
+Having all objects created and assigned, you can then collect them into one Building object by selecting all items and grouping them.
 To the group object you can add attributes (*Right Click-> Attributes -> Edit Attributes*) or paste attributes copied before from LoD1 building (*Right Click-> Attributes -> Paste Attributes*).

 .. image:: resources/modeling/closing/02.jpg
     :width: 100%